 Carmen Aristegui Flores

-Her jornalism is characterized by publishing investigations that are uncomfortable for the federal government and ita allies.
-Among the most known investigations where she participated leading a group of reporters and editors is the case with the White House of Peña Nieto, known in soanish as “La Casa Blanca de Enrique Peña Nieto”.
+Among the most known investigations where she participated leading a group of reporters and editors is the case with the White House of Peña Nieto, known in Spanish as “La Casa Blanca de Enrique Peña Nieto”.
 The case is about a mansion worth millions that the President's family purchased from a businessman favored by the President and its allies; the house was bought with millions of pesos in governmental contracts.
 Her team also discovered the prostitution network allegedly run by the former president of the political party PRI in Mexico City.
-Then follows the case with the intent for imprisonment and torture of the journalist Lydia Cacho by the Governor of the State of Puebla: the journalist discovered a network of paedophilia around this poilitician and his allies.
+Then follows the case with the intent for imprisonment and torture of the journalist Lydia Cacho by the Governor of the State of Puebla: the journalist discovered a network of pedophilia around this politician and his allies.

 Her publications have cost her several jobs in different radio programmes in the companies W Radio and MVS Noticias, and obliged her to establish her own media.
 Besides that, she has also been sued several times, such as the one from the owner of MVS Noticias, Joaquín Vargas, for publishing in the book “La Casa Blanca de Enrique Peña Nieto” that her going off-air was due to a censorship act fostered by the President himself.